sayar/NodeMVA/README.md

 # Project Repository for Building Apps with Node.js Microsoft Virtual Academy

-This is the project repository containing the source code for all the demos in the "Building Apps with Node.js" Micorosft Virtual Academy course.
+This is the project repository containing the source code for all the demos in the "Building Apps with Node.js" Microsoft Virtual Academy course.

 ## Useful Resources